durandaltheta/cpp_template_workshop/lesson_2_basic_templates_part_2.md

 ```

 ### Lvalue and Rvalue References
-Objects can often be assigned or constructed using rvalues (which is behavior that the compiler may write for you if you don't explicitly write one for your custom objects).
+Most objects can be assigned or constructed using rvalues (operations which compiler may write for you if you don't explicitly write them for your objects).
+But how can we write code which recognizes an argument as an `rvalue`?

-`rvalue`s are always a special kind of c++ reference when writing code that uses them.
-In *non-templates* an `rvalue` reference is denoted by a double ampersand `&&`, instead of a single ampersand `&` used in normal (lvalue!) references.
+In *non-templates* the solution is to denote an `rvalue` reference by a double ampersand `&&`, instead of a single ampersand `&` used in normal (lvalue!) references.
 In *templates* the double ampersand `&&` has special meaning, which we will address later.

-A simple struct with a lvalue and rvalue constructors/assignment:
+A simple struct with a lvalue and rvalue constructors/assignment explicitly written:
 ```
 struct my_struct() {
     // rhs is common shortand for "right hand side"